Skip to main content

 (L–R): Lissa Bettzieche – German Institute for Human Rights, Dr. Nicola Brandt – Head of the OECD Berlin Centre, Matti Spiecker – Founder of LIMBUA, Lilian Tschan – State Secretary at the Federal Ministry of Labour and Social Affairs (BMAS).
 Photo: J. Konrad Schmidt

-CSR Award LIMBUA Video
+CSR Award Video

-CSR Award Video featuring LIMBUA
+CSR Award video about LIMBUA

 CSR award for transparent macadamia supply chain